Constance Wu: Activism and philanthropy

+In 2023, Wu was one of the actors to sign an open letter praising President Joe Biden advocating for the release of the October 7th hostages.
+She signed alongside Gal Gadot, Bradley Cooper, Madonna, Bob Odenkirk, Taika Waititi, Tyler Perry, and Zoe Saldana.

+Writing

 Wu released her first book, the memoir Making a Scene, in October 2022.

 Personal life

 Relationships

-Wu lives in Los Angeles.
+Wu lives in Brooklyn in New York.
 In December 2011, Wu met actor Ben Hethcoat, whom she dated until February 2018.
 In November 2018, Wu spoke out about online harassment and criticism she had received for dating Hethcoat, who is white.
 In August 2020, Wu gave birth to her first child, a girl, with her boyfriend Ryan Kattner, frontman of the band Man Man.
-On February 21, 2023, Wu announced her second pregnancy in an Instagram story.
+On February 21, 2023, Wu announced her second pregnancy in an Instagram story, and on July 20, 2023, she revealed she gave birth to her second child, a son.